-That’s why I created my major gift coaching program – so that smart, capable fundraisers like you could have the help they needed to thrive.
+That’s why I created our major gift coaching program – so that smart, capable fundraisers like you could have the help they needed to thrive.

 To flourish.
 To actually have fun.
 And to be wildly successful in their fundraising.

-If you are accepted into my coaching program, I’ll personally be with you every step of the way – for 10 months.
+If you are accepted into our coaching program, I’ll personally be with you every step of the way – for 10 months.

 You won’t be alone, biting your fingernails, as you wait to hear back from your donor. :)

-And you’ll get a systematic, step-by-step program with monthly goals, coaching calls with me – all designed to help you implement a long-term major gift program that will bring in the money, year after year.
+And you’ll get a systematic, step-by-step program with monthly goals, coaching calls with our team – all designed to help you implement a long-term major gift program that will bring in the money, year after year.